 As part of the EPCS priority access procedure, a STA affiliated with an EPCS non-AP MLD shall manage its EDCA parameter sets as follows:

-During the process of enabling EPCS priority access, the STA affiliated with the EPCS non-AP MLD shall
+During the process of enabling EPCS priority access (#10326, #12695) for the requested service type, the STA affiliated with the EPCS non-AP MLD shall

 update its CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP Limit [AC] state variables of each access category to

-the values carried in the EDCA Parameters Set element in the Per-STA Profile corre- sponding to the AP to which the STA is associated in Priority Access Multi-Link element contained in an EPCS Priority Access Enable action frame sent by the EPCS AP MLD, if the corresponding Per-STA Profile is present and contains an EDCA Parameters Set ele- ment or,
+the values carried in the EDCA Parameters Set element in the Per-STA Profile corre- sponding to the AP to which the STA is associated (#12696) and which is operating on the link included in the set of EPCS links in Priority Access Multi-Link element contained in an EPCS Priority Access Enable action frame sent by the EPCS AP MLD, if the corresponding Per-STA Profile is present and contains an EDCA Parameters Set ele- ment or,

 the default EDCA parameter values found in Table 9-155 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false or the STA is a non-sensor STA) otherwise.

-update the dot11MUEDCATable to respective values that correspond to fields in the MU EDCA Parameter Set element in the Per-STA Profile corresponding to the AP to which the STA is asso- ciated in Priority Access Multi-Link element contained in an EPCS Priority Access Enable action frame sent by the EPCS AP MLD, if the corresponding Per-STA Profile is present and contains an MU EDCA Parameter Set element.
+update the dot11MUEDCATable to respective values that correspond to fields in the MU EDCA Parameter Set element in the Per-STA Profile corresponding to the AP to which the STA is asso- ciated (#12696) and which is operating on the link included in the set of EPCS links in Priority Access Multi-Link element contained in an EPCS Priority Access Enable action frame sent by the EPCS AP MLD, if the corresponding Per-STA Profile is present and contains an MU EDCA Parameter Set element.

 While EPCS priority access is enabled, each STA affiliated with an EPCS non-AP MLD shall,

-use the latest EDCA parameter set, corresponding to the Link ID in the Priority Access Multi- Link element contained in a EPCS Priority Access Enable action frame sent by the EPCS AP MLD, if the Per-STA Profile corresponding to the AP to which the STA is associated is included in the Priority Access Multi-Link element, and
+use the latest EDCA parameter set, corresponding to the Link ID in the Priority Access Multi- Link element (#12696) and which is included in the set of EPCS links contained in a EPCS Priority Access Enable action frame sent by the EPCS AP MLD, if the Per-STA Profile corresponding to the AP to which the STA is associated is included in the Priority Access Multi-Link element, and

 ignore the part of the procedures defined in 10.2.3.2 (HCF contention based channel access (EDCA)) that concerns the update of the EDCA parameters and the part of the procedures defined in 26.2.7 (EDCA operation using MU EDCA parameters) that concerns the update of the MU EDCA parameters that are sent by the corresponding AP in its Beacon and Probe Response frames